-FREQUENTLY ASKED QUESTION
+FREQUENTLY ASKED QUESTIONS

-In a captive insurance company, the policyholder owns the insurance company i.e. the insurer is captive to the policyholder.
+In a captive insurance company, the policyholder owns the insurance company.
+This means the insurer is captive to the policyholder.
 If the captive insures its own parent and affiliates, it is called a pure captive.
-If it insures just one type of industry (e.g. medical industries), it is called a homogeneous captive.
-A captive insurance company can also insure a group of diverse companies; this is called a heterogeneous captive.
-Some of this information was referenced from Wikipedia.
+If it insures just one type of industry (e.g. medical), it is called a homogeneous captive.
+A captive insurance company can also insure a group of diverse companies.
+This is called a heterogeneous captive.
+Wikipedia provided some of this background.

 To the extent the captive generates profits, those dollars belong to the owner of the captive.
-In most cases, to the extent existing Property & Casualty coverage is reasonably priced, business owners will continue to maintain existing policies for their traditional coverage and supplement existing coverage by addressing their self-insured risks with their own captive insurance company.
+In most cases, to the extent existing property and casualty coverage is reasonably priced, business owners will continue to maintain existing policies for their traditional coverage, and supplement existing coverage with their own captive insurance to take on their self-insured risks.
 Policy features, coverage and limits can be drafted to meet specific enterprise exposures.